Tjtilley/web-mapping-curriculum/class-2/README.md

 3. Why would you want to install a dedicated text editor?

-Installing a dedicated text editor, such as Visual Studio Code, makes it easier to edit and wrote code.
+Installing a dedicated text editor, such as Visual Studio Code, makes it easier to edit and write code.
 It can help find mistakes easier by showing different pieces in different colors.

 4. What is Leaflet?